uoa-ws2020/uoa2020sg/README.md

 We recommend the version 2.29.0.0, which is verified by the committee.

 ## Requirements
-  1. [Choreonoid](https://choreonoid.org/en/manuals/latest/index.html), [Installing Choreonoid] (https://choreonoid.org/en/manuals/latest/install/build-ubuntu.html#development-version).
-If you use ROS melodic, see also [Teleoperation Sample using ROS] (https://choreonoid.org/en/manuals/latest/wrs2018/teleoperation-ros.html)
+  1. [Choreonoid](https://choreonoid.org/en/manuals/latest/index.html), [Installing Choreonoid](https://choreonoid.org/en/manuals/latest/install/build-ubuntu.html#development-version).
+If you use ROS melodic, see also [Teleoperation Sample using ROS](https://choreonoid.org/en/manuals/latest/wrs2018/teleoperation-ros.html)
-  2. [AGX for Choreonoid] (https://choreonoid.org/en/manuals/latest/agxdynamics/index.html), [Downloading AGX] (https://www.algoryx.se/download/?id=1887), [Installing AGX] (https://www.algoryx.se/documentation/complete/agx/tags/latest/UserManual/source/installation.html#install-on-ubuntu-16-04).
+  2. [AGX for Choreonoid](https://choreonoid.org/en/manuals/latest/agxdynamics/index.html), [Downloading AGX](https://www.algoryx.se/download/?id=1887), [Installing AGX](https://www.algoryx.se/documentation/complete/agx/tags/latest/UserManual/source/installation.html#install-on-ubuntu-16-04).
 The latest version of AGX is 2.29.0.0 which is verified running under Ubuntu 18.04.

 ## How to use this repository
 If you install choreonoid the first time, please follow below commands: